krishaamer/green-filter-research/research/introduction.md

 -   My interest lies in understanding how AI assistants can help conscious consumers become sustainable investors.

 -   The purpose of this study is to explore how to provide the best user experience to potential sustainable financial AI companion users.

--   User survey with potential users, defined as living in Taiwan, in the age range between 18 and 35.

 -   Interviews with experts in finance and design, and a including a choice experiment between potential feature sets in consumption, savings, and investment.